Tradeoffs between energy efficiency and mechanical response in fluid flow networks: Results

+Eqs. \ref{Qdyn} and \ref{Pdyn} are expressed in terms of the characteristic length scale $\lambda$, time scale $\tau$, and admittance $\alpha$.
+As shown in Fig. \ref{diagrams}A, these dictate the decay length and velocity of current and/or pressure pulses as they travel through the vessel as well as the cross sectional area deformation magnitude.
+These characteristic parameters can also be reexpressed in terms of the physical properties given by the flow resistance per unit length $r$, fluid interia $\ell$, and vessel wall compliance per unit length $c$ via $\lambda=2\sqrt{\ell/c}/r$, $\tau=2\ell/r$, and $\alpha=\sqrt{c/\ell}$.

-With the dynamic equations for the current, $I(z,t)$, and pressure, $P(z,t)$, given by Eqs. \ref{Isym} and \ref{Vsym}, we now investigate the rate of energy dissipation over a vessel of total length $L$.
-In particular, we consider a pulsatile system with a well defined period $T$ and corresponding angular frequency $\omega=2\pi/T$.
-This allows the current to be expanded into a Fourier series of the form $I(z,t)=\sum_{n}\tilde{I}^{(n)}(z)\text{exp}(in\omega t)$, where the summation is over all integers.
-The same expansion can also be performed for the pressure.
-Assuming the current boundary conditions, $\tilde{I}^{(n)}(0)$ and $\tilde{I}^{(n)}(L)$, are known for all $n$, Eqs. \ref{Isym} and \ref{Vsym} can be solved exactly with the exception of $\tilde{P}^{(0)}$, which must be determined by the choice of gauge (see Appendix \ref{FSS}).
-When written in terms of these Fourier components, the solution can be easily separated into forward and backward moving waves that exponentially decay over a distance of $\lambda/\text{Re}(k(n\omega\tau))$ and travel with a phase velocity of $\omega\lambda/\text{Im}(k(n\omega\tau))$, where $k(y)=\sqrt{iy(2+iy)}$ with the principle root being taken.
+With the dynamic equations known, we now investigate the rate of energy dissipation over a single vessel of total length $L$.
+Assuming the flow boundary conditions, $Q(0,t)$ and $Q(L,t)$, are known, Eqs. \ref{Qdyn} and \ref{Pdyn} can be solved exactly up to an additive constant in $P$ which must be determined by choice of gauge.
+Here, we consider the case in which the boundary conditions are symmetric ($Q(0,t)=Q(L,t)$) and pulsatile with a well defined period $T$ and corresponding angular frequency $\omega=2\pi/T$.
+Pulsatility allows the flow to be expanded into a Fourier series of the form $Q(z,t)=\sum_{n}\tilde{Q}^{(n)}(z)\text{exp}(in\omega t)$, where the summation is over all integers.
+The pressure can also be expanded in this way with similar notation.
+The imposed symmetry allows the total time averaged dissipation rate, $\langle D\rangle=T^{-1}\int_{0}^{T}dt\int_{0}^{L}dz\>rQ^{2}\left(z,t\right)$, to be expressed as $rL\sum_{n}|\tilde{Q}^{(n)}(0)|^{2}f(L/\lambda,n\omega\tau)$ where